Our 2021 rankings of the Top Online MBA Programs in Maryland. For an explanation of ranking criteria, click here.

 The school says “a small number of live online classes presented via the state-of-the-art video conferencing tool, Adobe Connect, provide the benefit of “attending” class and interacting with professors and peers in real time.”
 Students will also benefit from audio and video messaging, integrated multimedia, collaborative online workspaces, and career coaching.
 Smith’s Office of Career Services (OCS) takes students through “a phased approach” to creating their “core career portfolio, complemented with next-level learning and capstone experiences.”
 This entire career development protocol repeats each year so students can “get what [they] need when [they] need it.”

-The 36-48 credit hour program highlights courses that fit into one of more of six themes: Managing Innovation and Strategy, Leading and Managing People, Interfacing with External Stakeholders, Managing the Value Chain, Managing Performance and Risk, and Leveraging Technology and Business Intelligence.
-A Strategic Management Capstone is also part of the program as well as a choice three specialization areas including Data Analytics, Financial Performance, or Leadership and Marketing.
+The 36-48 credit hour program highlights courses that fit into one or more of six themes: Interfacing with External Stakeholders, Leading and Managing People, Leveraging Technology and Business Intelligence, Managing Innovation and Strategy, Managing Performance and Risk, and Managing the Value Chain.
+A Strategic Management Capstone is also part of the program as well as a choice between three specialization areas including Data Analytics, Financial Performance, and Leadership and Marketing.
 Students may also build their own specialization to fit their career goals.

-Course highlights for the UB Online MBA include Business and Public Policy in a Global Economy, Collaboration, Negotiation and Conflict Management, Creativity and the Entrepreneurial Mindset, Customers and Markets, Entrepreneurial Marketing, Innovation and Project Management, Leading with Integrity, and Managing in a Dynamic Environment.
+Course highlights for the UBalt Online MBA include Business and Public Policy in a Global Economy, Collaboration, Creativity and the Entrepreneurial Mindset, Customers and Markets, Entrepreneurial Marketing, Innovation and Project Management, Leading with Integrity, Managing in a Dynamic Environment, and Negotiation and Conflict Management.

 Other program highlights include global field experiences, personal career coaching, professional development workshops, “bite-sized” class formats, and AACSB accreditation.

 The GMAT is not required as a part of the UBalt MBA admission process.